 One way to get rid of an old mattress instead of filling up our landfills is to try to sell it.
 Make sure the mattress is clean and stain free.
 Nobody wants a dirty mattress.
 After you have made sure it's clean you can try a site such as Craigslist or eBay, even a Facebook yard sale site.
 You can even go old school and post an ad in the newspaper or include it in a garage sale.

 Another way to get rid of an old mattress is to recycle it; really, recycle it.
 If it is taken apart over 90% of the mattress can be recycled.
-Look carefully in your neighborhood and online for a recycling center.
+Bye Bye Mattress has a pretty good system to locate speciality mattress recycling facilities near you.
 Theses places will dismantle the mattress and recycle the individual parts.
 Once the mattress has been stripped, the wood can be recycled into landscaping material, the foam can be used as padding or insulation, and the metal springs are easily recycled.

 If the mattress is free of stains and structural problems a few places will accept them as gently used and will find a new home for them.
 Some places that accept mattress donations are furniture banks, religious organizations, and homeless shelters.